tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 The reset is easily accomplished in a three step procedure denoted on the SSD Memory Cell Clearing wiki article.

+> Disabling NCQ

+Some SSDs do not work properly with Linux Native Command Queueing (NCQ).
+The tell-tale dmsg errors look like this:

+    [ 9.115544] ata9: exception Emask 0x0 SAct 0xf SErr 0x0 action 0x10 frozen
+    [ 9.115550] ata9.00: failed command: READ FPDMA QUEUED
+    [ 9.115556] ata9.00: cmd 60/04:00:d4:82:85/00:00:1f:00:00/40 tag 0 ncq 2048 in
+    [ 9.115557] res 40/00:18:d3:82:85/00:00:1f:00:00/40 Emask 0x4 (timeout)

+To disable NCQ, you need to tell the kernel at boot.
+If you use GRUB, update the boot flags:

+    /etc/defaults/grub

+    GRUB_CMDLINE_LINUX="libata.force=noncq"

+And then rebuild your GRUB config:

+    # grub-mkconfig -o /boot/grub/grub.cfg

 Tips for Minimizing SSD Read/Writes
 -----------------------------------